With the clocks going back, how secure is your home?

-One final point – if you need a locksmith or any other tradesman please check them out.
-In the locksmith business alone several local cowboys advertise that’ll quote very cheap prices but when they arrive the prices escalate dramatically and any work done is usually of very poor standard.
+One final point – if you need a locksmith or any other tradesman, please check them out.
+Several local cowboys say they’ll quote low prices in the locksmith business alone.
+Still, when they arrive, the costs escalate dramatically, and any work done is usually of an inferior standard.
 You may then need another locksmith to pick up the pieces.
 Look for:

 - Personal recommendations

 - Membership of recognised trade bodies, Which?
 Trusted Traders, Checkatrade, Trading Standards approval, Traders 4u

 - Unbiased reviews on 3rd party forums.
 If there are many reviews, see if the company is a National one so you can appreciate the value of the collated reviews.
 For example, if the company has 1000 reviews across 100 contractors nationally, then only ten reviews per contractor (1000/100=10).